13 Best Disney+ Original Series for Adults

-Though Disney+ entered the streaming service game with a splash, it took it a while to build up a library of original TV shows.
-While its Marvel and Star Wars series have certainly dominated the schedule and, at times, reignited the cause for the weekly release of episodes, rather than the binge model, there is more to the platform than just expanded universe content.
-And though many of those other series are geared towards kids, in true Disney fashion, almost all are engineered to have four-quadrant appeal.
+Though Disney+ entered the streaming service game with a splash, it took a while for the platform to build up a solid library of original TV shows.
+While its Marvel and Star Wars series have obviously dominated the schedule and, at times, reignited the cause for the weekly release of episodes, rather than the binge model, there is more to Disney+ than just expanded universe content.
+And though many of those other series are geared towards children, in true Disney fashion, almost all are engineered to have four-quadrant appeal.

 The list below features the best of Disney+’s current scripted original series (which also means no shows that aired on other Disney platforms in the past, like Disney Channel, ABC, or others).
 So even though we’re focusing on the best series for adult viewers (kids have plenty to choose from on the platform), if you’re looking for entertaining and probably pretty wholesome TV series—especially those featuring puppets—you’re in the right place.